JFamo/pylon-ai/README.md

 Install python from [https://www.python.org/downloads/](https://www.python.org/downloads/).
 Pylon is tested and developed with 3.7.0. run

+Add pip and python to the PATH environment variable

 In command line, run `pip install sc2`

 Download the most recent version of this repository from the master branch